Configure a usage dashboard for Ask Sigma

 Data security

-Because this data includes names of users and the full text of the questions they ask, Sigma recommends configuring a unique schema to store this data in your warehouse and granting view privileges to that schema to only the admins who should be able to see this data.
+Because this data includes names of users and the full text of the questions they ask, Sigma recommends configuring a unique schema to store this data in your data platform and granting view privileges to that schema to only the admins who should be able to see this data.

 Requirements